Five Ways to Keep Your Indoor Air Quality Safe

 - Plan and review your route ahead of time

-- Never go inside a home.
+- Never go inside of a stranger's home even if you are invited.
 Only accept treats at the door.

 - Wear a reflective costume or carry a flashlight.